If you have found a spelling error, please, notify us by selecting that text and pressing Ctrl+Enter.

 Veles

-Velites were the youngest, the busiest and least experienced of the soldiers in the legion.
-This formation was derived from earlier leves.
-Their armament consisted of several short 90 cm javelins1 (iaculum, also called hastae velitares or eretum) about 1.2 meters long, short swords (sometimes gladius).
-Sometimes they had round shields (parma) with a diameter less than 1 meter.
+Velites were the youngest, most mobile, and least experienced soldiers in a legion.
+This formation was derived from the earlier leves.
+Their weaponry consisted of several short javelins (iaculum, also called hastae velitares or veretum) about 1-1.2 meters long, although some sources also mention shorter ones, reaching about 90 cm1.
+They also carried short swords (sometimes gladii); sometimes they carried round shields (parma) less than 1 meter in diameter.

 Velites often wore predator skins (e.g. wolves, bears), which were supposed to be a source of power and courage.
 They also rarely used light leather helmets; however, most often they did not have any armor.
 This was largely due to the fact that they were poor (they belonged to a layer with a property of 400-2500 denarii) and young citizens.
 Often there was also a slingshot that had a range of up to 180 meters.
 A group close to them in age and combat training, but with significant differences in armament, were hastati.